-Integrated Community Mental Health Teams (ICMHTS) include clinicians from a number of different professional backgrounds.
+The teams include clinicians from a number of different professional backgrounds.
 These include mental health nurses, psychologists, psychiatrists and occupational therapists.

 By working in this way, the community mental health team helps patients to retain their social status, wellbeing and place in the community.

-To make a telephone referral call 0845 207 7711 with the option 1 for East locality, option 2 for Mid locality and option 3 for West locality.
+To make a telephone referral call 0845 207 7711, option 1 for east Cornwall, option 2 for mid Cornwall and option 3 for west Cornwall.

-To make an email referrals:
+To make an email referral:

-ICMHT bases are open, Monday to Friday between 8.45am and 5.15pm
+The Integrated community mental health team bases are open, Monday to Friday between 8.45am and 5.15pm